 - 1. Was the proposed bill approved by the local delegation? - 2.
-Have the notice requirements for local bills been met? - 3.
+Have the notice requirements for a local bill been met? - 3.
 Is the bill's "notice of legislation" broad enough to allow subsequent amendments? - 4.
-Has the Affidavit of Proof of Publication been completed and the original ready to be submitted to House Bill Drafting Service with the draft bill? - 5.
-Have the original Economic Impact Statement and Local Bill Certification Forms been completed and provided to the Local, Federal & Veterans Affairs Subcommittee, together with a copy of the proof of publication? - 6.
+Has the Affidavit of Proof of Publication been completed and ready to be submitted to House Bill Drafting Service with the draft bill? - 5.
+Have the Economic Impact Statement and Local Bill Certification Forms been completed and filed with the Clerk of the House? - 6.
 Is a status statement included in the codification bill? - 7.
 Are the charter provisions numbered as part of the charter (rather than numbered as a bill section) and contained in one bill section? - 8.
 Is the bill properly coded? - 9.
 Does the bill preempt or exempt general law? - 10.
 Does the bill include all valid provisions from prior special acts? - 11.
 Have prior acts that have been repealed been identified? - 12.
 Does the bill expressly repeal all prior special acts pertaining to the district's charter? - 13.
 If any existing provisions should be left intact, is that language included? - 14.
-Has all information regarding the outcome of all prior required referenda been provided to the Local, Federal & Veterans Affairs Subcommittee? - 15.If the district's boundaries have been changed or modified since the district's creation, has the proper documentation been submitted? - 16.
-If the bill makes substantive changes to the charter, are those changes properly listed and provided?
+Has all information regarding the outcome of all prior required referenda been provided to the Local Administration, Federal Affairs & Special Districts Subcommittee? - 15.If the district's boundaries have been changed or modified since the district's creation, has the proper documentation been submitted?

+16.If the bill makes substantive changes to the charter, are those changes properly listed and provided?